Sorry, you need to enable JavaScript to visit this website.

 Famous for its fifteen-block stretch that houses the Hollywood Walk of Fame, the boulevard is also where you will find the Hollywood & Highland shopping mall and entertainment complex.

-Don’t miss the TCL Chinese Theatre, Dolby Theatre, and great photo opportunities at Madame Tussauds Hollywood.
-Come Christmas season, the boulevard becomes somewhat of a Santa Claus Lane, where the street becomes lit up with many Christmas lights and decorations.
+Don’t miss the TCL Chinese Theatre, the Dolby Theatre, and great photo opportunities at Madame Tussauds Hollywood.
+Come the Christmas season, the boulevard becomes somewhat of a Santa Claus Lane, where the street becomes lit up with many Christmas lights and decorations.

-Rent a car and drive four miles northeast and you will find yourself on one of America’s other most notable stretches of road, the Las Vegas Strip.
+Rent a car and drive four miles northeast, and you will find yourself on one of America’s other most notable stretches of road, the Las Vegas Strip.

-Actually a stretch of South Las Vegas Boulevard, the street is of course home to some of the grandest and most well-known casinos and resorts in the world including the Bellagio and The Venetian.
+Actually, a stretch of South Las Vegas Boulevard, the street is, of course, home to some of the grandest and most well-known casinos and resorts in the world, including the Bellagio and The Venetian.